BharatKammakatla/Facial-Expression-Detection/README.md

 # Facial-Expression-Detection
-:zap: Facial Expression Detection using TensorFlow 2.0 and Keras !
+:see_no_evil: Facial Expression Detection using TensorFlow 2.0 and Keras !